wonderbread678/startup/README.md

 ### Elevator pitch

 Have you ever wanted a simple, conveneient way to not only rate what you read, but see what other people think about the same book?
-Introducing [???], a website where you can upload any and all books, comics, poetry, and more, all to be rated and even commented on by the user.
+Introducing Koob, a website where you can upload any and all books, comics, poetry, and more, all to be rated and even commented on by the user.
 Unlike other rating sites, this gives complete freedom for uploads, allowing for all literature to be included, as well as a personal ranking system, where you can compile a list of all of your favorite media and how they rank amongst others of their type.

 ### Design